Agenda

 Paul Duncan, Regional Director, EXIM Bank

-Dan Pische, National Director of Trade Finance, U.S. Small Business Administration
+Dan Pische, Director, Office of Financial Assistance, U.S. Small Business Administration

 Moderated by Brad Herbert, International Banking, Zions Bank